rakia drink

 • namyl alcohol.

-For example, i-amyl alcohol, a contributor to the fruity aroma, is the most abundant higher alcohol in grape and plum spirits.
+For example, i-amyl alcohol, a contributor to the fruity aroma, is the most abundant alcohol in grape and plum spirits.

 Esters

 One of the most common esters in wine is ethyl acetate, a product of the volatile acetic acid and the ethyl alcohol generated during the fermentation.
-Its presence in the final product will vary widely, from lower in grape rakia to much higher in plum rakia.
+Its presence in the final product will vary widely, from lower grape rakia to much higher plum rakia.

-The boiling point is 77.1°C, which explains why ethyl acetate can be found in the head fraction of both distillation processes, and it has the largest presence in fruit spirits as of more than 80% of all the esters.13
+The boiling point is 77.1°C, which explains why ethyl acetate can be found in the head fraction of both distillation processes, and it has the largest presence in fruit spirits as of more than 80% of all the esters.12

-The importance of ethyl acetate is such that the ratio of total esters and ethyl acetate indicates the quality of spirits.
+The importance of ethyl acetate is that the ratio of total esters and ethyl acetate indicates the quality of spirits.

 A high level of esters, such as ethyl acetate is more harmful than methanol, and it is formed during the fermentation process if the producers are using spoiled and molded material (fruits, jams, etc.).